widdix/aws-mfacli/README.md

 The use AWS CLI with Role Delegation protected by MFA you need to:

-1. Own an IAM user
-1. Get a session token from STS
+1. Get a session token from STS for an IAM user
-3. Assume a role in a account you want to work with
+2. Assume a role in a account you want to work with

 This little script helps you to achieve the goal of using the AWS CLI in a MFA protected way.

 ## Installation

-### Linux & Mac OS X

 ```
 mkdir -p ~/.aws/